Merck Manual

 • Sometimes fluids given intravenously

 Blood pressure often returns to normal after epinephrine is given.
 If it does not, fluids are given intravenously to increase the volume in the blood vessels.
-Sometimes people are also given drugs that cause blood vessels to narrow (vasoconstrictors) and thus help increase blood pressure.
+Sometimes people are also given medications that help increase blood pressure.

 A corticosteroid is sometimes given to help prevent symptoms from recurring several hours later, although whether this treatment is necessary is unclear.